murilo-pm/murilo-pm/README.md

 **Highlights:**
 - Delivered **340+ hours** of Microsoft-certified training in Directory Services, completing the Microsoft CSS Project with consistent quality ratings
-- Managed **~14 tickets/day** across Latin America and the United States for Microsoft enterprise clients — in English and Spanish
+- Managed **~14 tickets/day** across Latin America and the United States for Microsoft enterprise clients — in English, Spanish, and Portuguese
 - Resolved **~15 tickets/day** at HCLTech — approximately **4× the team average** — while maintaining high customer satisfaction scores and receiving frequent commendations
 - Supported **REST API integrations and payment gateway configurations** (Braintree/PayPal) for clients across North America, Europe, and Oceania
 - Designed and deployed an **automated approval workflow** (Power Automate + CSV extraction) that reduced manual workload in a high-volume support environment